IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/theming-and-customization.md

 </resources>
 ```

-The IndiGO style `TtiviThemeColorStock` inherits from the style `TtThemeColorLight` and there you
+The TomTom IndiGO style `TtiviThemeColorStock` inherits from the style `TtThemeColorLight` and
-can define the value you want for your theme:
+there you can define the value you want for your theme:

 ```xml
 <resources>